 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
 The amount received is dependent on the number of children who are eligible and have claimed for free school meals at any time in the last six years (this categorisation changed in 2012).
 All schools are required to report on the amount of funding and how this is being used.

-- We have a whole school ethos of attainment for all pupils and avoid stereotyping disadvantaged pupils as all facing the same barriers to learning or having less potential to succeed.
+- We have high expectations of everyone, from everyone and avoid stereotyping disadvantaged pupils as all facing the same barriers to learning or having less potential to succeed.